S Club 7 – Bring It All Back

 Chart run: 1-2-5-5-6-11-16-18-24-28-34-42-56-65-72

 It may seem a somewhat bizarre notion, but S Club 7 were arguably – at least initially – not the most important aspect in the launch of S Club 7.
-For what Bring It All Back really marked was Simon Fuller’s return to chart prominence having been sacked by the Spice Girls two years earlier.
+What Bring It All Back really marked was Simon Fuller’s return to chart prominence having been sacked by the Spice Girls two years earlier.